Hygiene Education

 Who needs to be tested for LTBI?

-- Contacts of highly infectious TB cases need to be tested for LTBI.
+- People in contact with cases of highly infectious TB need to be tested for LTBI.
 The health department will determine whether they are highly infectious based on their clinical and testing status, and check the LTBI exam items on the "TB contact referral form" to refer the contacts to a designated hospital for examination.

 What are the exam methods?